-Sublimation and screen printing are the most popular ways to customize youth sports uniforms and other athletic apparel.
-Each method has advantages and disadvantages, so deciding which is suitable for your team depends on various factors.
+Sublimation and screen printing are two of the most popular ways to customize youth sports uniforms and other athletic apparel.
+Each method has advantages and disadvantages, so deciding which is suitable for a team depends on various factors.
 Initial and ongoing cost, durability, and easy maintenance make a difference to youth athletes, parents, and coaches.
-To determine which type of printing is right for your customized sports uniforms, let’s start with the primary differences between sublimation and screen printing.
+To determine which type of printing is best to create a unique customized sports uniform, let’s start with the primary differences between sublimation and screen printing.

 What is the Difference Between Screen Printing and Sublimation?